Ariana Grande Emotionally Struggles on Twitter After 'Tough Month'

 The 25-year-old singer took to Twitter to share with her more than 57 million followers some of her recent difficulties.

-"can I pls have one okay day. just one. pls,” she began. "i’m so tired pls.”
+"Can I pls have one OK day. just one. pls,” she began.
+"I’m so tired pls.”

-Grande then retweeted her recent message “everything will be okay,” writing, "j f**king k.”
+Grande then retweeted her recent message “everything will be OK,” adding, "j f**king k.”

 Since that time, Grande has taken time for herself, choosing not to attend the Emmy Awards with her fiance, Pete Davidson, or to make any public appearances.

-She also explained, "ur angels in my life. it’s been a tough month. i’m trying to get my work done and get back to normal and it’s hard and i’m human and tired. sorry i let u in or worried u. i shouldn’t have tweeted. i kno better.”
+She also explained, "[You're] angels in my life.
+It’s been a tough month.
+I’m trying to get my work done and get back to normal and it’s hard and I’m human and tired.
+Sorry I let u in or worried u.
+I shouldn’t have tweeted.
+I [know] better.”

 For more, watch the clip below: